sierralogic/tophat/README.md

            (accepted [:x :y])))))
 ```

-And here are some more examples of using different handler function
+And here are some examples of using different handler function
 options for `lift-custom`:

 ```clojure